Optimize SCVI model with hyperparameter tuning

 Optimize SCVI model with hyperparameter tuning#

-metrics: Either a single metric or a list of metrics to track during the experiment and select the best hyperparamters based on.
+• metrics: Either a single metric or a list of metrics to track during the experiment and select the best hyperparamters based on.
 We typically use a metric that is one from the common metrics we calculate at each step, like “elbo_validation”.
 Starting scvi-tools v1.3, we are now able to search for optimal scib-metrics of any choice (metrics that can qualify the quality of the batch correction and bio conservation results, or a mixture between them).
-This currently works only for SCVI and SCANVI models, while other models will be implemented based on user adoption.
+List of metrics names that can be used during scib-metrics autotune: Total (everything, default), all Batch correction metrics, all Bio conservation metrics, Silhouette label, Isolated labels, Leiden, KMeans, cLISI, iLISI, KBET, BRAS, Graph connectivity, PCR comparison

-search_space: Dictionary of hyperparameter names and their respective search spaces. can contain any parameter from the model’s parameter (parameters to pass to the model constructor) and any from the trainining parameters (parameters to pass to the model’s
+• search_space: Dictionary of hyperparameter names and their respective search spaces. can contain any parameter from the model’s parameter (parameters to pass to the model constructor) and any from the training parameters (parameters to pass to the model’s train method)

-Example of running an autotune experiement for a SCVI model, with a search space of max_epochs and n_hidden:
+Example of running an autotune experiment for a SCVI model, with a search space of max_epochs and n_hidden:

 adata = synthetic_iid()